Can you take Viagra with alcohol?

 Side effects of alcohol and Viagra

 To date, there have been few studies on the effects of using alcohol and Viagra simultaneously.
-One study showed that taking Viagra with alcohol increased participants’ chances of experiencing:
+One study showed that taking Viagra with alcohol increased participants’ chances of experiencing the following:

 • Headaches